vsoch/vsoch.github.io/_posts/2020/2020-02-01-technology-better.md

 many of us subconsciously tie new technology to indicating a state of betterment.
 For example, innovation often comes by way of faster computers, more impressive scaling of services, and new or optimized algorithms.
 In fact, we are so blindly optimistic about technology that we often forget that technological change or "development" isn't always necessarily a good thing.

 To be fair, this is not a new idea, and I'm also not justified in saying "we" because in this thought experiment I'm largely thinking of myself.
 I get hugely excited about new technology, to the point of completely glazing over the social or other implications and just wanting to play with it.
-Over time I've realized that this excitement for testing is mis-attributed to thinking something larger about the technology itself.
+Over time I've realized that this excitement for testing is miss-attributed to thinking something larger about the technology itself.

 This also explains the skepticism of some of my colleagues.
 For example, let's say there is a new container technology that might be used on our cluster.
 I usually get fairly excited.
 I want to